 How to Prep: First Basketball Practice

-Before practice even begins, try to get a sense of:
+Before practice even begins, get everyone together and do some introductions.
+Try try to get a sense of:

 - Skill levels: Did most kids play before, or are they brand new?

-- Ages and attention spans: A 7-year-old needs a very different style of practice than a 12-year-old.
+- Ages and attention spans: A 6-year-old needs may need a different style of coaching than a 7-year-old

 - Personalities: Some kids are quiet observers.
 Others are bouncing off the walls.
 Expect both.